Alopecia Areata Treatment Development Program

 The mission of NAAF's Treatment Development Program (TDP) is to find a safe and effective treatment or cure for alopecia areata to benefit the 145 million people worldwide who have, had or will develop alopecia areata in their lifetime.

-Since 1985, based on targeted research aims set forth during our biennial research summits, NAAF has awarded 178 research grants totaling $4.4 million.
+Since 1985, based on targeted research aims set forth during our biennial research summits, NAAF has awarded 208 research grants totaling more than $5.7 million.
 Of that, 38 grants totaling $1.65 million have been directed to the line of inquiry that has led to the current clinical trials with JAK inhibitors that are showing such promise for re-growing hair in people with alopecia areata.

 Bringing drugs from discovery to market approval takes an average of 15 years and costs over $1 billion.
 However, NAAF’s strategic investment of $1.65 million to support the development of a mouse model, the creation of a registry, and immunogenetic research which has led to the investigative trajectory that we now find so promising, have shortened that timeline considerably.

 If the investigative trajectory that we now find so promising proves safe and durable, we could reasonably expect to see a treatment on the market for alopecia areata as early as 2022.

 NAAF Invests Strategically in Research to Find a Treatment or a Cure for Alopecia Areata

 In 1988, NAAF began funding Dr. Madeleine Duvic's immunogenetic research (the first of 10 grants).

 In 1992, NAAF began funding the development an alopecia areata mouse model (the first of 14 grants).

 In 1997, NAAF began funding Dr. Angela Christiano’s genetic work (the first of 12 grants).

 Strategically Driving Research